patrick1729/patrick1729/README.md

 The passion carried me through my college days.
 Here I would actively participate in coding competitions both online and at the college to test my mettle.
 I was getting mature in terms of software development as I made the transition from simple Java programs to complex JSP, Servlets and Swing desktop applications.
 I gradually developed a taste for Android app development and enjoyed creating small apps and again getting surprised by how the apps are developed and understanding the meaning of the word "compatibility".

+Now, in industry, I hold an experience of 4+ years.
+I have been fortunate to be a part of the following:
+- Internship with [Zensar](https://www.zensar.com/) where got an opportunity to work on Java, JSP, Servlets and AngularJS
-Now, in industry, I hold an experience of 3.5+ years.
-I have worked in Banking and Finance Sector (BFS) for [Deutsche Bank](https://www.db.com/index?language_id=1) client where I have used and enhanced my knowledge in mobile and hybrid app development and currently working on an accounting application [Giddh](https://giddh.com/) to make accounting simple.
+- Banking and Finance Sector (BFS) in [TCS](https://www.tcs.com/) for [Deutsche Bank](https://www.db.com/index?language_id=1) client where I have used and enhanced my knowledge in mobile and hybrid app development

+- Currently working at [Walkover](https://walkover.in/) on following products:
+  - Worked on setting up [Hitman's](https://hitman.app/) desktop app in React and Electron
+  - Worked on SocketIO integration with NodeJs in [Msg91 Hello](https://msg91.com/hello/) app
+  - Accounting application [Giddh](https://giddh.com/) to make accounting simple with web and desktop app

 I enjoy to be a part of skillfully designed performant products that are loved by customers and dealing with architectures of huge applications.
 I like discussing architectures and their scalability to target a billion users.
 There's still more to learn and I have just scratched the surface.
 And for this, I am very grateful.

 ## Let's connect :tropical_drink:
 <a href="https://linkedin.com/in/prateek-m">